Florian Habicht

 Florian Habicht is a New Zealand film director.

+Biography

-Florian was born in Berlin, Germany and moved with his family to the Bay of Islands, New Zealand, when he was eight.
+Habicht was born in Berlin, Germany, and moved with his family to the Bay of Islands, New Zealand, when he was eight.
 He went to high school in Kerikeri before attending the University of Auckland's Elam School of Fine Arts.
 There he began to make films using his classmates as actors and collaborators.
 The first of these to gain recognition was Liebestraume (2000), about eccentric musician Killer Ray.